US Crewed Capsules

 Status: Retired (last flight 1975)

-The Apollo project led to the culmination of the space race between Russia and the US with the moon landing in 1969.
-The crewed lunar missions provided challenges by themselves for the Entry Descent and Landing system.
-The entry velocities of Apollo were in the ballpark of 10 km/s whereas the Gemini re-entry was in the order of 7 km/s.
-Apollo 10 carries the record for the fastest crewed re-entry with 11.09 km/s.
-The increase in velocity led to two significant issues.
-First, there is more velocity to bleed off before the capsule reaches the ground and second, the thermal loads on the heat shield are much higher.
-To mitigate this problem Apollo flew a controlled trajectory pitching up after atmospheric entry.
+The entry velocities of Apollo were in the ballpark of 10 km/s, whereas the Gemini re-entry was in the order of 7 km/s.
+The record for the fastest manned entry would be on Apollo 10 with 11.09km/s.
+This increase in velocity led to two significant issues.
+First, there is more velocity to bleed off before the capsule reaches the ground, and second, the thermal loads on the ablative heat shield are much higher and, therefore, would become too heavy [3].
+To mitigate this problem, Apollo flew a controlled trajectory, pitching up after atmospheric entry.
 This led to a horizontal atmospheric leg during the entry flight.
 Apollo did not pitch up high enough to leave the atmosphere and thus did not fly a skipping entry.
-After the entry, Apollo deployed a combination of drogue parachutes and main parachutes for a safe landing.
-The capsule was equipped with three main parachutes for redundancy.
-This was demonstrated in Apollo 15 where one of the main parachutes failed to inflate properly, but the astronauts still landed safely.

 Operator: SpaceX